Complying with the Corporate Transparency Act

 The CTA is a new federal law that requires the disclosure of a company’s beneficial ownership information to prevent financial crimes.
 Effective January 1, 2024, it applies to all small and medium-sized businesses, including LLCs and corporations.

-Professionals and : Be Informed
+Professionals and Owners: Be Informed

-The CTA is a game-changing change in that will impact , owners, and .
+The CTA is a game-changing change in that will impact , , and .
 This new law increases transparency and accountability across many industries.
 It’s primarily aimed at money laundering, terrorism financing, and other illegal activities that can compromise the financial system.

 The CTA will create a more transparent business environment by requiring companies to report their beneficial owners to the .
 This increased visibility into corporate ownership will allow authorities to identify and address potential threats to financial crimes.
 For real estate professionals, this means verifying transactions and clients more.
 Business owners will need to adjust their reporting to comply with the new requirements and ensure that all information is submitted correctly.